pr130/smcounts/README.md

-    FB_APP_ID="app id of app that you created in the developer portal" FB_APP_SECRET="app secret of app that you created in the developer portal" FB_PAGE_TOKEN="the never-expiring page token that you generated (see below)"
+    FB_APP_ID="app id of app that you created in the developer portal" FB_APP_SECRET="app secret of app that you created in the developer portal" FB_PAGE_TOKEN="the never-expiring page token that you generated (see below)" TWITTER_USER="handle of twitter user you want to get data for"

 ## Facebook Authentication

 Facebook Authentication is a mess.
 Finding the page ID in the user